Updated: Jan 26, 2022

 In the corporate credit world, the age of your business is not measured by the date of its incorporation, but rather by the year in which it started.
 This translates to lower risk ratings with every December 31st your small business puts behind it.
 This could lower interest rates and improve access to funding, giving you much more reason to celebrate in the new year.

 With major banks and creditors recently acknowledging a loosening of their stronghold on small business credit, there has never been a better time to get your business qualified to receive approvals, especially if you are a young business struggling to meet a lender’s tough criteria.
-While many are drearily taking down holiday decorations, few realize they could actually be in a better position to celebrate after the holidays are over.
+While many are drearily taking down holiday decorations, few realize they could actually be in a better position to celebrate more AFTER the holidays are over.

 Bankers, lenders and creditors confirm: more credit is available to a small business with every year it survives today’s tough economic times.
 They understand that time in service proves you can endure the “school of hard knocks” and pitfalls that young, inexperienced business owners fall prey to.
 With each year notched into their calendar, a business proves it has cleared a few more of those hurdles and not just survived but, in many cases, thrived.